-The Marin County Unincorporated Area Climate Action Plan (CAP) is a public document which helps explain how the community contributes to climate change; sets targets for how much those contributions can be reduced by a certain year; and outlines a path to meet that goal.
-The CAP is grounded in the County of Marin's understanding that climate change is already impacting California and the world and will continue to affect Marin's residents and businesses for the foreseeable future, as well as other communities around the world.
+The Marin County Unincorporated Area Climate Action Plan (CAP) is a public document that explains how the community contributes to climate change; sets targets for reducing those contributions; and outlines a path to meet the targets.
+The CAP is grounded in the County of Marin's understanding that climate change will continue to affect Marin's residents and businesses for the foreseeable future.
+The plan recommends the following actions (County of Marin 2020):